 Pumble vs Chanty: Pumble follows strict security protocols

-Unless you use a secure business messaging app, it’s only a matter of time until the wrong people get their hands on your money and data.
+Without a secure business messaging app, it’s only a matter of time until the wrong people get their hands on your data.
 Fortunately, that’s something neither Pumble nor Chanty users have to worry about.

 Whenever I logged into Chanty, the app would send me a unique passcode I had to enter before rejoining my workspace.
 If you’ve ever forgotten your password, this is a much safer and convenient option.